OpenMoonRay/openmoonray-docs/docs/moonray/maps/RemapMap.md

         default: [ 0, 0, 0 ]

-        <p class=jekyll-theme-minimal scene-class-attr-comment">the value that 'input min' is remapped to</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">the value that 'input min' is remapped to</p>

   </p>